 Many people mean .NET Framework when they say .NET, but there's more to it than that. .NET is an ECMA standard that has different implementations - .NET Framework Mono, Unity and now .NET Core. .NET Core is cross-platform it runs on Windows, OS X and multiple distributions of Linux.
 It also supports different CPU architectures.
-For example Linux distribution and CPU architecture will be supported soon.
-Goal is to make the cost of abstraction clear to developers, by implementing a pay-for-play model that makes obvious the costs that come from employing a higher-level abstraction to solve a problem. .NET core will favor performance with standard library that minimizes allocation and the overall memory footprint of your system.
+For example, Linux distribution and CPU architecture will be supported soon.
+The goal is to make the cost of abstraction clear to developers, by implementing a pay-for-play model that makes obvious the costs that come from employing a higher-level abstraction to solve a problem.
+The .NET core will favor performance with a standard library that minimizes allocation and the overall memory footprint of your system.

 Cross-platform isn’t supposed to mean the same everywhere; it means compatible but suiting each platform.
 Some features — like file access — are on every platform and cross-platform systems have to make those easy.
 But there are unique features on each platform, as well as different design and interface style; you can’t homogenize those without taking away the reasons people want to use those platforms.

-I personally respect Scott, he has a done a lot to make this project real.
+I personally respect Scott, he has done a lot to make this project real.
 Now he is focusing on cross-platform features, performance improvements and much more.

-.NET Core is a cross-platform implementation of .NET that is primarily being driven by ASP.NET 5 workloads, but also by the need and desire to have a modern runtime that is modular and whose features and libraries can be cherry picked based on the application’s needs.
+.NET Core is a cross-platform implementation of .NET that is primarily being driven by ASP.NET 5 workloads, but also by the need and desire to have a modern runtime that is modular and whose features and libraries can be cherry-picked based on the application’s needs.
 NET Core consists of the CoreCLR runtime and the CoreFX framework libraries.
 A set of cross-platform tooling can be found in the .NET CLI.
 The Roslyn compiler and LLILC compiler are sibling projects that support .NET Core.
 These projects are active on GitHub.
 You can participate by creating issues or collaborate on development.
 The main goal of the project is to create a modular, performant and cross-platform execution environment for modern applications.

 The best way to explain what .NET Core is about is to contrast it with its “cousin,” the .NET Framework, pictured above.
-When you install .NET Framework, you get not only the runtime, but also the entire Base Class Library (BCL) with it.
+When you install .NET Framework, you get not only the runtime but also the entire Base Class Library (BCL) with it.
 It is installed centrally in a known location in Windows centrally so all programs can use it, and the libraries that come with it are also centrally available.
-Any .NET application that runs on Windows can thus expect a certain level of support, depending on the actual version the machine it is being ran on has installed.
+Any .NET application that runs on Windows can thus expect a certain level of support, depending on the actual version the machine it is being run on has installed.

 This may seem like an excellent idea, mostly because it is.
 However, there are those scenarios, like the ASP.NET Core 1 one which we will look at below, that really do not fit well with this approach.
 We wanted to enable developers to make their solution fully packaged and isolated on a machine where it needs to run.
 That means, for instance, that when you deploy your application, you want to be in full control of the runtime, library versions and other things your application depends on.

-Built for speed, ASP.NET Core 1.0 is the cross-platform Web stack for .NET core.
-If you want to deploy ASP.NET Web app to container on Linux you can do it.
-Scope of console apps is larger.
+Built for speed, ASP.NET Core 1.0 is the cross-platform Web stack for the .NET core.
+If you want to deploy ASP.NET Web app to the container on Linux you can do it.
+The scope of console apps is larger.
 Universal Windows Platform target the family of Windows 10 devices run on .NET Core.
 A practical question is this: If you write something on one stack, will it run on the other?
 Like most answers in life, it depends.
 If API's are implemented then yes, but if some dependencies are not implemented it can be a problem. .NET Portability Analyzer - available as a command-line tool or Visual Studio extension and it can analyze your .dll files and generate a report on how portable your code is from the .NET Framework to .NET Core.

 ASP.NET Core 1 is a completely redesigned way of working with web applications on the Microsoft application platform.
 There are many new things that will come with this new release; too much to go into detail here.
-ASP.NET Core 1 will be cross-platform, allowing you to run web applications written for it on Linux, OS X and Windows.
+ASP.NET Core 1 will be cross-platform, allowing you to run web applications written for it on Linux, OS X, and Windows.

 ASP.NET Core 1 can use either the Core CLR or the full, desktop .NET Framework to run, depending on the need.
 It also has a completely revamped approach to tooling, where it is starting with a “CLI first” philosophy, thus allowing one set of tools to be used on different platforms.